SirRandoo/toolkit-utils/README.md

                     issue doesn't, you should [submit a bug report](https://github.com/sirrandoo/toolkit-utils/issues/new)
 - Founders Support<br/>
     This tweak allows Toolkit to process the `Founders` badge added by Twitch.
+- Configurable trait prices<br/>
+    This tweak allows streamers to configure the prices of each individual trait in their current game.
+This includes the price of adding a trait, and the price of removing a trait.
+- Configurable race prices<br/>
+    This tweak allows streamers to configure the prices of each individual race a pawn can be.